al5ina5/textbase-site/pages/docs/index.md

 textbase.js is built around the concept of pages.
 A page is a `.md` file that contains a simple mix of plain text, markdown, and HTML in the `pages` directory.

 Pages are associated with a route based on their file name.
-For example `pages/about.md` is mapped to `/about.html`.
+For example `pages/about.md` is mapped to `/about`.
+You can read more about [routing here](/docs/routing).

 Create a `pages` directory inside your project.